Terrenteller/Valheim-Plugins/README.md

 ### Tar Tweaks | [Settings](TarTweaks/TarTweaks.cs)

 Vanilla tar is simultaneously too punishing and not punishing enough.
-First, you can swim in tar, so what sense does it make for items to be stuck in tar?
-Second, you can swim in tar, and what sense does that make at all?
-This mod allows items to be interactively and automatically taken from tar while greatly restricting movement when in or dripping with tar.
+This mod allows items to be interactively taken from tar while restricting movement when in or dripping with tar.

 # Legal Stuff